-Buying a used or CPO car from Tesla
+Buying a used (CPO) car directly from Tesla

 Not everyone is in the market to buy a new car and buying a used car is their only option.
 Historically, the next best thing to a New car would be buying a 'certified pre owned' or CPO car.
 These are used cars sold by the manufacturer but with a degree of security only the manufacturer can give, in part due to the integrity of their reputation, but also because they understand the cars better than anyone else.
 Tesla, like many things, don't quite follow the traditional logic and are reluctant to call used cars sold by themselves as CPO.
 Some claim they do not even have a CPO programme as Musk does not like the term, but on the basis that Tesla do actually sell used cars, they do provide warrant on those cars, and they do have a formal checklist, we believe the generic CPO term for a manufacturer sold used cars is still a valid one and differentiates such sales from those from a 3rd party.